Cardiff Dragons (netball)

-Cardiff Dragons (currently known as LexisNexis Cardiff Dragons for sponsorship reasons) are a Welsh netball team based in Cardiff.
+Dragons (formerly Cardiff Dragons, currently known as LexisNexis Dragons for sponsorship reasons) are a Welsh netball team based in Cardiff and Liverpool.
 Their senior team plays in the Netball Superleague.
 In 2005–06, as Celtic Dragons, they were founder members of the league.
 Their best performance in the Superleague came in 2013 when they finished as runners up to Team Bath.
 Playing as Celtic Flames, Dragons also played in the 2017 Netball New Zealand Super Club.
 Cardiff Dragons main partners include Wales Netball, the Wales national netball team and Cardiff Metropolitan University.
 The team changed its name from Celtic Dragons to Cardiff Dragons on 31 August 2023 in preparation for the 2024 season.

 In October 2025, the team announced that it would drop "Cardiff" from its name for the 2026 Netball Super League season and split its home games between Cardiff and the M&S Bank Arena in Liverpool.

 History

 Netball Superleague

 Celtic Dragons were formed in 2005 and were named as the Wales franchise in the new Netball Superleague.
 Together with Brunel Hurricanes, Galleria Mavericks, Leeds Carnegie, Loughborough Lightning, Northern Thunder, Team Bath and Team Northumbria, Dragons were founder members of the league.
 Their best performance in the Superleague came in 2013 when they finished as runners up to Team Bath.